vroncevic/atmanager/README.md

 DEPENDENCIES

-This module requires these other modules and libraries:
+This tool requires these other modules and libraries:

   	sh-util